 These tiny little orthographic differences are so much more than mere letters.
 Seemingly innocuous changes in spelling reflect reflect important cultural and political shifts.
-And when it comes to many of the differences between British and American English, we can thank a man whose compatriots called him "an incurable lunatic" and "a prostitute wretch," a crusader for American exceptionalism whose dictionary is probably still on your parents’ bookshelf: Noah Webster.
+And when it comes to many of the differences in British English versus American English, we can thank a man whose compatriots called him “an incurable lunatic” and “a prostitute wretch,” a crusader for American exceptionalism whose dictionary is probably still on your parents’ bookshelf: Noah Webster.

 “…if a gradual reform should not be made in our language, it wil proov that we are less under the influence of reezon than our ancestors.” — Noah Webster, A Collection of Essays and Fugitiv Writings

 He published it in 1828 at the age of 70.
-It contained over seventy thousand words — thirty thousand more than Samuel Johnson’s famous work from 1755, which had set the standard for all dictionaries to come.
+It contained over 70,000 words — 30,000 more than Samuel Johnson’s famous work from 1755, which had set the standard for all dictionaries to come.
 And whereas Johnson was conservative, using traditional spellings such as publick, Webster was determined to reflect growing popular American usage.
 Why, he asked, do we adopt the French -re endings of many (but not all) words?
-"Such palpable inconsistencies, and preposterous anomalies do no honor to English literature, but very much perplex the student, and offend the man of taste."
+“Such palpable inconsistencies, and preposterous anomalies do no honor to English literature, but very much perplex the student, and offend the man of taste.”